Early Years - Illinois

 Ranch House Address: WS Refugio Rd., Solvang, CA 93463

 Santa Ynez, CAThis 688-acre ranch in the mountains northwest of Santa Barbara was Reagan's "vacation home" during the White House years.
 It was never a full-time residence, but it was a working ranch.
-In 1998, the organization Young America’s Foundation purchased the ranch.
-In 2002, the Native Sons of the Golden West dedicated Rancho del Cielo as a California State Landmark.
+In 1998 the organization, Young America’s Foundation, purchased the ranch.
+They maintain it in it's historical form and protect the land and structures.
+In 2002, the Native Sons of the Golden West, a private non-profit organization, dedicated a historical plaque at Rancho del Cielo.

 September 1980-ca. November 1980Wexford (aka Atoka)Middleburg, VAThis rented house about 60 miles from Washington DC served as a base of operations and temporary residence during the 1980 Presidential campaign.
 President Kennedy built the house in the early 1960 as a private retreat for himself and his family.
 It was named for the Kennedy home county in Ireland, Wexford.